qbaonguyen98/nashtech-de-nodejs-assignment-3/docs/product-specifications.md

 **Brief Description**
 The administrator logins by the supplied account to get authorization accesses to the Garage Services Booking Dashboard System with Admin role.

-**Initial Step-By-Step Description**
+Initial Step-By-Step Description:

-1. The administrator clicks to the button Login on the top left of the website.
+1. The administrator clicks to the Login button on the top left of the website.
 2. The system navigates to the login page.
 3. The Administrator enters the correct username into the username text box.
 4. The system validates the username input is supplied by the Administrator and display the error in case the input is incorrect.